peterisza/temu-garden-lights-hack/README.md

 # Temu garden lights hack

 I bought 12V-24V outdoor garden lights from Temu.
 Originally, they had two wires and a remote controller.
 I modified them to use a custom three-wire bus (0V, data, 24V) to control them from my smart home.

+Disclaimer: All electrical modifications are performed at your own risk.

 The label said: